 CONTACT TRACING/CASE INVESTIGATION:

-The Department of Health and Human Services makes call to those with lab-confirmed COVID-19 5 days per week, excluding holidays.
-The Department employs 3 part-time contact tracers; the Public Health Educator, Associate Director of Health and Director of Health also make calls when needed.
+Our office makes call to those with lab-confirmed COVID-19 5 days per week, excluding holidays.
+The Department employs 2 part-time contact tracers; the Public Health Educator also make calls when needed.
 Our goal is to reach out to Meriden residents diagnosed with COVID-19 within 24 hours of the case appearing in ContaCT, the state contact tracing computer system.
 During the interview, you will be asked how you are feeling and given isolation guidance.
 We will also give recommendations for your household members and other close contacts.
 If you need guidance regarding a positive home test, please call our Public Health Educator at 203-630-4288.